Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 Peer4commit provides some tools to help you check the fundraiser.
 We keep track of all the projects he managed and all the funds he distributed.
 You can browse that and see how he managed previous projects.
 Anyone can comment the projects, distributions and users so if he did something wrong then there are good chances he received bad comments.

 The fundraiser should also explain in the project description why you can trust him.
 If he doesn't do that you should be suspicious.
 Then you'll have to evaluate what he says.
 It's particularly important to check the identity of the fundraiser.
-He should provide proofs he is not impersonating the person he claims to be.
+He should provide proofs he really is who he claims to be.

 But an important point is that the fundraisers will actually compete on trust.
 Since anyone can raise funds a big part of the difference will be made on trustworthiness.

-Of course other skills are important too.
+Some other skills may be important too.
 For example the project may require some technical skills to evaluate the work made by others.
-You should ensure the fundraiser has these skills.
+You should ensure the fundraiser has these abilities.

 Does it work?
 -------------
-The project is still young but yes.
+Peer4commit is still young but yes.
 Some projects were successfully managed.

 We initially started as a [tip4commit](http://tip4commit.com/) clone where GitHub commits were automatically rewarded 1% of the balance.
 We moved recently to the more generic system described here.